 and engineering precision to dead-reckoning and optimism."

 All the precision equations and engineering, the arguments as to the choice of Baerwald or Blauer alignments, calculations of L and β in mm to two points of decimals and the CNC manufacture of precision tonearms are mocked by the addition of cartridge-mounting slots.
-They invalidate the benefits of the theoretical work described above and force upon the user the need to align the cartridge visually using a tracking-angle alignment-protractor, a fiddly, stylus-threatening procedure of highly suspect accuracy.
+They invalidate the benefits of the theoretical work described above and force upon the user the need to align the cartridge visually using a tracking-angle alignment-protractor, a fiddly procedure.

-Even when the cartridge body has parallel sides this is a difficult adjustment to make with confidence.
-The diminuative cartridge body makes the judgement of tangency awkward, and many cartridges don't have parallel sides in the interests of a more striking aesthetic design.
-These are almost impossible to align with confidence.
-Moreover, once the cartridge has been wiggled into what is judged to be the correct position, the mounting slots allow the cartridge to twist as the first securing bolt is tightened, forcing further iterations of the dispiriting procedure.
+Even when the cartridge body has parallel sides this is a difficult adjustment to make with confidence as the diminuative cartridge body makes the judgement of tangency awkward.
+Many cartridges don't have parallel sides in the interests of a more striking aesthetic design, and these are almost impossible to align with confidence.
+Moreover, once the cartridge has been wiggled into what is judged to be the correct position, the mounting slots allow the cartridge to twist as the first securing bolt is tightened, forcing further iterations of the procedure.
 This is especially true if the bolts require nuts to be held whilst tightened.
-And when all this is done, there is no guarantee that the cantilever is perfectly aligned within the cartridge body: it rarely is.

-The sadness lies in that all of this ought to be uneccessary.
-A properly designed tonearm, properly installed only requires that the cartridge is set so that the stylus point is at a defined dimension from the tonearm pivot (the, so called, effectve length L).
-The slotted head-shell reduces all the clever mathematics and engineering precision to dead-reckoning and optimism.
+The sadness lies in that all of this ought to be unneccessary.
+A properly designed tonearm, properly installed, only requires that the cartridge is set so that the stylus point is at a defined dimension from the tonearm pivot (the, so called, effectve length L).
+The slotted head-shell reduces all the clever mathematics and engineering precision to dead-reckoning.

 For the SL-1200 family of turntables, Technics produce a little set-up jig (called an Overhang Gauge) which may be used to set cartridge alignment without the use of alignment protractors etc..The removable head-shell is fitted into the Overhang Gauge jig and the needle-point set to be exactly parallel with the edge of the jig (with the cartridge full square in the headshell).
 This alignment assures that the effective length of the arm is as the designer intended 8.